tanzaki/laravel.blog-guides/getting_started.md

 $ bin/rails db:migrate
 ```

-Rails will execute this migration command and tell you it created the Articles
+Laravel will execute this migration command and tell you it created the Articles
 table.

 ```bash